[ University of Bonn | Dept. of Computer Science | Chair V | deutsche Version ]

 Professor Karpinski is also interested in efficient approximation methods for the geometric and combinatorial optimization problems which appear to be intractable in exact computation settings.

 He is also a Professor at the Bonn International Graduate School in Mathematics and a founding member of the Hausdorff Center for Mathematics.
+He is also a member of the Universities B-IT Research School in Informatics.

 Randomized and Approximate Algorithms: